Management and Training Corporation: Reported incidents of violence, abuse and poor conditions

+California

-Low-security Eagle Mountain Community Correctional Facility in Eagle Mountain, California: On October 25, 2003, a 90-minute prison race riot erupted.
+On October 25, 2003, a 90-minute prison race riot erupted at the low-security Eagle Mountain Community Correctional Facility in Eagle Mountain, California.
 Some 150 mostly Latino prisoners attacked black inmates with meat cleavers, kitchen knives, broom handles, dust pans, rocks, pipes, crutches and fire extinguishers.

 The private guards retreated, while state correctional officers were called in from distant state facilities.
 Two inmates were stabbed to death, seven others were critically injured, and dozens more were hurt.
 Eight short-term inmates were ultimately charged with and convicted of murder.
 The facility was closed by the end of the year.

+Texas

+Willacy County

-Willacy Detention Center in Raymondville, Texas: In November 2007, four MTC employees were charged for using company vehicles to smuggle illegal immigrants through checkpoints.
+In November 2007, four MTC employees at the Willacy Detention Center in Raymondville, Texas were charged for using company vehicles to smuggle illegal immigrants through checkpoints.
 They were allegedly caught smuggling 28 illegal immigrants through the U.S. Border Patrol's Sarita checkpoint, approximately 100 miles north of Brownsville.
 The immigrants were from Mexico, the Dominican Republic, Honduras, Guatemala and El Salvador.

+On June 22, 2011, MTC Security Officer Edwin Rodriguez was arrested, and subsequently charged with the sexual abuse of a female detainee.